Quiz $ Millionaire: Clock format

-In 2009, the series became the first international version of Millionaire to adopt the clock format from the US version of the show.
+In 2009, the series became the first international version of Millionaire to adopt the clock format from the American version of the show.
 Contestants now have time limits for each question: 30 seconds each for questions 1–9, 1 minute each for questions 10–12, and 3 minutes each for questions 13–15.
 Usage of lifelines temporarily pauses the clock.
 However, unlike the US version, the remaining time after giving an answer for that question is void.
 Contestants who exceed the time limit on a given question without giving a "final answer" are forced to walk away with whatever winnings they have at that point.

 Payout Structure

 Answering a question correctly is worth a specific cash prize at each level.
 Contestants who successfully answer questions on levels with bolded amounts in the table below are guaranteed to leave with no less than the cash award at that level should they incorrectly answer a later question.